-Ridesharing has been an incredibly popular means of transportation since the early 2010’s.
-While 36% of Americans use these services regularly according to the Pew Research Center, allegations of driver on passenger assault are still rampant.
-While many use these services, riders are typically unaware of just how often rideshare sexual assault occur.
+Ridesharing has been an incredibly popular means of transportation since the early 2010s.
+While 36% of Americans use these services regularly according to the Pew Research Center, allegations of driver-on-passenger assault are still rampant.
+While many use these services, riders are typically unaware of just how often rideshare sexual assault occurs.

 While sexual assault allegations against Uber and Lyft drivers are nothing new, you’d be surprised at their frequency.
 While the companies behind these popular apps have addressed concerns regarding background checks, the numbers still reveal a troubling history of abuse and violence.

 Table of Contents

 A 2018 report from CNET found both Uber and Lyft use background screening services that are less expensive than those used by the taxi industry.
 This practice likely contributed to a systemic failure to identify drivers with criminal backgrounds.